nolimitcarter/dotfiles/README.md

 Most folders are OS specific besides the main repo itself.
 It is an Ubuntu config.
 ## Distro

-I mainly use Ubuntu GNOME but am working to get this config setup on OS X.
+Currently running on Manjaro, Ubuntu, Arch, Arco, and OS X

-## Environment Details
+## In Photo Environment Details
 | Items/Components     | Values/Dependencies                                                                                  |
 |----------------------|------------------------------------------------------------------------------------------------------|
 | Distro               | Ubuntu 20.04 & Arch                                                                                  |